Fl4gu1z0wsky/CEH/README.md

 **Bluejacking** - It sends unsolocited messages over bluetooth.
 IT is generally harmless.
 Usually, a bluejacker will only send a text message, but it's possible to send images or sounds with modern phones.
 Bluejacking has been used in guerrilla marketing campaigns to promote advergames.

-**Bluesnarfing** - It is denial of service (DoS).
+**Bluesmacking** - It is denial of service (DoS).
 The crafted packet exceed the limited size available on bluetooth.
 The devince cannot process the packet and the it becomes unavailable.

-**Bluesmacking** - The unauthorized access of information from a wireless device through a Bluetooth connection.
+**Bluesnarfing** - The unauthorized access of information from a wireless device through a Bluetooth connection.
 This allows access to calendars, contact lists, emails and text messages, and on some phones, users can copy pictures and private videos.

+**Bluebugging** - It was developed after the onset of bluejacking and bluesnarfing.
+Similar to bluesnarfing, bluebugging accesses and uses all phone featuresbut is limited by the transmitting power of class 2 Bluetooth radios, normally capping its range at 10–15 meters.

 ### Web

 **Session Hijacking** - Also known as cookie hijacking, it exploits a valid computer session to gain unauthorized access.
 The HTTP cookies can be stolen by an intermediary computer or access to the saved cookies on the victim's computer.

+### USB

+**Juice jacking* - An infected USB charging station is used to compromise linked devices.

 ## :lock: SECURITY